Icon of 'Christ the Teacher'

 In this egalitarian and beautiful environment with its 2000 year history and traditions we are humbled and are able to let go of our egotistical nature and seek mercy from God.
 We praise and glory Him with prayers and hymns.
 We are surrounded with others who share our belief and quest to become united with Him and supported in His teaching that to love God we must love all those gathered with us as well as our enemies.
 In this gathering we feel connected and one with each other as well as God.
 We feel nourished, secure, and peaceful in our hearts.
 We experience a true sense of community that cannot be found in any other way except through our common relationship with God.

 St. Cyril of Alexandria (ca. 376-444) writes the following about the reason we all come together in this place of worship:

-These titles can also greatly help Orthodox Christians find words and examples to share our faith, and our conviction that the Orthodox Christian Church is the fullness of the Christian Faith, and the True Church founded by the Lord Jesus Christ.
+The below titles can also greatly help Orthodox Christians find words and examples to share our faith, and our conviction that the Orthodox Christian Church is the fullness of the Christian Faith, and the True Church founded by the Lord Jesus Christ.

 From the JOURNEY TO ORTHODOXY site:

 If you are a non-Orthodox lay person interested in the Orthodox faith, our Network of current inquires and past converts will help you answer those pesky questions, and deprogram from the very issues that have troubled you.

 If you are a non-Orthodox clergyman, professional, chaplain, missionary or person in a leadership position whose spiritual journey has led you to contemplate the Orthodox faith, JTO exists because we’ve been there!
 It is a well worn path to the Orthodox Church, and it requires reflection, fellowship, and a gut-wrenching search for the Truth.

 Numerous topical sections especially suited for newcomers to Orthodoxy, including:

 Home Page (Includes most recent links and additions)